Essential enhancements in Abelian networks: continuity and uniform strict monotonicity: Introduction

+In the framework of percolation differentiability properties of several quantities of interest have been studied for example in \cite{Russo2}.

-{Organisation.} This paper is organised as follows.
-In Section \ref{sec:Diaconis} we recall the properties of the Diaconis-Fulton representation and present some new definitions and basic lemmas.
-In Section \ref{sect:Russosformula} we derive the equivalent of Russo's formula for activated random walk.
-In Section \ref{sect:Relations} present the proof of (\ref{eq:inequality}).
-In Section \ref{sect:theoremsproof} we present the proof of our main theorems, Theorem \ref{theo:continuity} and \ref{theo:strict monotonicity}, and the generalisation of our main continuity theorem, Theorem \ref{theo:continuitygeneral}.
+\textit{{Organisation of the paper.}} This paper is organised as follows.
+In Section \ref{sec:Diaconis} we recall the properties of the Diaconis-Fulton representation.
+In Section \ref{sect:relations} we introduce the main definitions and discuss the properties of the jump odometer.
+In Section \ref{sect:Russo} we present the equivalent of Russo's formula for activated random walk.
+In Section \ref{sect:proofs} we present the proof of (\ref{eq:inequality}).
+In Section \ref{sect:theoremsproof} we present the proof of our main theorems, Theorem \ref{theo:continuity} and \ref{theo:strict monotonicity}.

-\subsection{Notation}
+\section{Notation}